JaneliaSciComp/SongExplorer/README.md

     cluster_logfile_flag="-oo"

 The syntax used to specify the resources required is unique to the particular scheduler your cluster uses and how it is configured.
 SongExplorer was developed and tested using the Load Sharing Facility (LSF) from IBM.
-To support any cluster scheduler (e.g. SGE, PBS, Slurm, etc.), SongExplorer ignores `<task>_local_resources` when `<task_where>` is set to "cluster" and uses the variables `<task>_cluster_flags` instead to provide maximum flexibility.
+To support any cluster scheduler (e.g. SGE, PBS, Slurm, etc.), SongExplorer ignores `<task>_{ncpu_cores,ngpu_cards,ngigabytes_memory}` when `<task_where>` is set to "cluster" and uses the variables `<task>_cluster_flags` instead to provide maximum flexibility.
 Instead of specifying the cores, GPUs, and RAM needed explicitly, you give it the flags that the job submission command uses to allocate those same resources.

     $ grep -E train.*cluster configuration.py
     train_cluster_flags="-n 2 -gpu 'num=1' -q gpu_rtx"